-- ETS and Pearson print reports (all standard and optional, individual and aggregated reports) for three fictitious districts for the tests that they administered and sends them to TEA. - A corresponding TEA report is produced for each ETS and Pearson report. - Reports by TEA, ETS, and Pearson are generated with independently produced computer programs.
+- ETS and Pearson print reports (all standard, individual, and summary reports) for three fictitious districts for the tests that they administered and send them to TEA. - A corresponding TEA report is produced for each ETS and Pearson report. - Reports by TEA, ETS, and Pearson are generated with independently produced computer programs.